-Investing in our class A common stock involves risks.
-You should carefully consider the risks described below relating to an investment in our class A common stock, as well as the risks relating to SunPower's business described under "Risk Factors" in the accompanying prospectus, and the other information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus, in particular the risk factors included in our annual report on Form 10-K for the year ended December 28, 2008, before making an investment decision.
+Investing in the debentures involves risks.
+In addition to the risks of owning the debentures, as a result of the conversion feature of the debentures, a holder may also be exposed to the risks of owning SunPower's class A common stock, and the value of debentures may fluctuate with the value of our class A common stock.
+You should carefully consider the risks described below relating to an investment in debentures and our class A common stock, as well as the risks relating to SunPower's business described under "Risk Factors" in the accompanying prospectus, and the other information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus, in particular the risk factors included in our annual report on Form 10-K for the year ended December 28, 2008, before making an investment decision.
 The risks and uncertainties described below, in the accompanying prospectus and in our other filings with the SEC incorporated by reference herein and therein are not the only ones facing SunPower.
 Additional risks and uncertainties not presently known to us or that we currently consider immaterial may also adversely affect us.
 If any of the following risks occur, our business, financial condition or results of operations could be materially harmed.
-In such case, the value of our class A common stock could decline and you could lose part or all of your investment.
+In such case, the value of the debentures could decline and you could lose part or all of your investment.

-Risks Related to the Class A Common Stock
+Risks Relating to the Debentures and the Class A Common Stock